Voynich manuscript: John Stojko

-In 1978, John Stojko published Letters to God's Eye, in which he claimed that the Voynich Manuscript was a series of letters written in vowelless Ukrainian.
-The theory caused some sensation among the Ukrainian diaspora at the time, and then in independent Ukraine after 1991.
-However, the date Stojko gives for the letters, the lack of relation between the text and the images, and the general looseness in the method of decryption have all been criticised.
+In 1978, John Stojko published Letters to God's Eye, in which he claimed that the Voynich manuscript was a series of letters written in vowelless Ukrainian.
+The theory caused some sensation among the Ukrainian diaspora at the time, and then in independent Ukraine after 1991; however, the date Stojko gives for the letters, the lack of relation between the text and the images, and the general looseness in the method of decryption have all been criticised.

 Stephen Bax

-In January 2014, applied linguistics Professor Stephen Bax self-published a paper proposing a "provisional, partial decoding" of the Voynich Manuscript, proposing a translation for ten proper nouns and fourteen letters from the manuscript using techniques similar to those used to successfully translate Egyptian hieroglyphs.
+In January 2014, applied linguistics professor Stephen Bax self-published a paper proposing a "provisional, partial decoding" of the manuscript, proposing a translation for ten proper nouns and fourteen letters from the manuscript using techniques similar to those used to successfully translate Egyptian hieroglyphs.
 He claimed the manuscript to be a treatise on nature, in a Near Eastern or Asian language, but no full translation was made before Bax's death in November 2017.

 Greg Kondrak

 Greg Kondrak, a professor of natural language processing at the University of Alberta, and his graduate student Bradley Hauer used computational linguistics in an attempt to decode the manuscript.
-Their findings were presented at the Annual Meeting of the Association for Computational Linguistics in August 2017 in the form of an article suggesting that the manuscript's language is most likely Hebrew, but encoded using alphagrams, i.e. alphabetically ordered anagrams.
-However, the team admitted that experts in medieval manuscripts who reviewed the work were not convinced.
+Their findings were presented at the Annual Meeting of the Association for Computational Linguistics in August 2017 in the form of an article suggesting that the manuscript's language is most likely Hebrew, but encoded using alphagrams, i.e. alphabetically-ordered anagrams, with Kondrak even claiming to have decoded the first sentence as "She made recommendations to the priest, man of the house and me and people"; however, the team admitted that experts in medieval manuscripts who reviewed the work were not convinced.